ArrogantGao/ArrogantGao.github.io/index.md

 This is my personal website, hope you enjoy!

+# About Me

+I am a PhD student at Hongkong University of Science and Technology (Guangzhou).
+My research interests include computational physics, application mathematics, and high-performance computing.
+I am currently working on the development of fast algorithms for kernel summation problems and tensor network contraction problems.

+My Google Scholar profile can be found [here](https://scholar.google.fr/citations?user=ScbYSkgAAAAJ&hl=fr), and my github can be found [here](https://github.com/ArrogantGao).

 # Blogs

 1. [How to implement generic matrix multiplication (GEMM) with generic element types on GPU?](/CuTropicalGEMM/)